3 Ways to Experience the Night Sky in Thunder Bay

-Check out a different kind of nightlife in Thunder Bay!
+Check out a different kind of nightlife in Thunder Bay, Ontario!
 The city is home to an observatory and several astronomy groups, and the long dark nights of winter are ideal for stargazing, catching a glimpse of a meteor and even, if you’re lucky, a sky filled with unforgettable northern lights.

-Discover where history meets technology: David Thompson Astronomical Observatory (DTAO)
+David Thompson Astronomical Observatory (DTAO)

-The David Thompson Astronomical Observatory is located at Fort William Historical Park, which is a large and fascinating recreation of a 1815 inland headquarters of the North West Company, including a farm, armory, bakery, canoe building workshop and tinsmith, among many other buildings.
+The David Thompson Astronomical Observatory is located at Fort William Historical Park, which is a large and fascinating recreation of an 1815 inland headquarters of the North West Company, including a farm, armory, bakery, canoe building workshop and tinsmith, among many other buildings.
 What does a fur trade company fort have to do with astronomy?
 David Thompson was a surveyor, cartographer and partner with the North West Company, who used tools like a telescope, sextant and chronometer, as well as his skills in math, astronomy and surveying, to create a massive map of about 4 million square kilometres in the country that is now Canada.
 First Nations peoples are said to have called him “the stargazer.”

 Today at the Observatory that bears his name, you can view the night sky through a powerful 20-inch telescope, one of the largest for public viewing in central Canada.
 The adjacent Discovery Centre is home to astronomy software and computers, and video feed and projection systems for observing images, so even if it’s a cloudy night you can still experience a virtual tour.
 Historic navigation equipment and a meteorite collection are also on display in the Discovery Centre.